markogrbic/py-steamgifts-bot/README.md

     unzip py-steamgifts-bot-x.x.x.zip
     cd py-steamgifts-bot-x.x.x
     ```
-3) Log in to SteamGifts with your browser and find your PHPSESSID cookie data.
+3) Log in to SteamGifts with your browser and [find your PHPSESSID](#find-your-phpsessid) cookie data.
 Add the cookie data to the settings.ini file located in the src folder and save the file.

+## Find your PHPSESSID

+__Safari__
+1) In the top menu select "Develop" and then click "Show Web Inspector".
+2) In the Web Inspector tool click on the "Storage" tab and click on "Cookies".
+3) There you will find your PHPSESSID value.

+__Firefox__
+1) In the top menu select "Tool" and then click "Browser Tools" and finally "Web Developer Tools".
+2) In the Web Developer Tools click on the "Storage" tab and click on "Cookies".
+3) There you will find your PHPSESSID value.

 ## Run